fmExcense/compositeurdigital.github.io/en/sequence.md

 # 360° sequence

-Use this content type to display a 360° view of objects from as a sequence of pre-rendered images (e.g buildings)
+Use this content type to display a 360° view of objects from a sequence of pre-rendered images (e.g buildings)

 ## Interaction in the Compositeur Digital